 After disappearing for a few years, they returned in 2005 and started performing shows.
 In 2009, they put out new record 'Black Gives Way to Blue', hitting #5, and signalling the band's proper return to music.
 In 2013, they put out their latest album 'The Devil Put Dinosaurs Here', hitting #5 once again.
 2018 saw the release of 'Rainier Fog' after touring North America and Europe.

 Alice In Chains will return to the UK in spring 2019 for a trio of arena shows in Glasgow, London and Birmingham.
+They also play Download Festival in Sydney and Melbourne, as well as a headline side show in Brisbane, in March.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Thu 6th Sep 2018